What’s On in Melbourne in January 2026

 There are two public holidays in January in Melbourne:

-• New Year’s Day – this year celebrated on Monday 2 January
+• New Year’s Day – Thursday 1 January

-School holidays are also underway until 29 January.
+School holidays are also underway until the kiddos go back on 27 January.

 Major events and festivals in January